cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * Videos film products should also be presented on the site within specific genre or classification for quick search if a customer does not know a particular title of a film but has an idea of the flavour of film they wish to purchase.

-* Various Video films will be discounted to members.
+* Some Video films will be discounted to members automatically.

 * For members, there should be a member's area, where banyan videos will post inside news and features, and watch trailers or any sneak peek teasers posted.